 When to start supplements or other food

 Feeding your baby will change through the first year.
 When your baby reaches about 6 months of age, you can start adding other foods besides breast milk.
-Some babies may be ready for solid foods at 4 or 5 months.
 Ask your doctor when you can start feeding your baby solid foods.
-The American Academy of Pediatrics (AAP) recommends breastfeeding babies for at least the first year and giving only breast milk for the first 6 months.footnote 4
+The American Academy of Pediatrics (AAP) recommends breastfeeding babies for at least the first year and giving only breast milk for the first 6 months.footnote 1

 Doctors usually recommend against supplementing a breastfed baby's diet with formula, food, or water during the first 6 months, even during a growth spurt.
 Supplementing can decrease your milk production.
 Early bottle feedings can also make it harder for your baby to latch on to your breast.

-Although breastfed babies get the best possible nutrition, they will probably need certain vitamin or nutritional supplements (especially iron) to maintain or improve their health.
+Although breastfed babies get excellent nutrition, they will probably need certain vitamin or nutritional supplements to maintain or improve their health.
+For example, breastfed babies need vitamin D and may also require iron supplements.
 Talk with your doctor about how much and what sources of supplements are right for your child.
-Vitamin D for babies is usually a liquid supplement that you add to a bottle of breast milk with a dropper or drip into your baby's mouth.

 Signs of weaning